adhearsion/adhearsion-website/views/docs/upgrading.md

 ## Upgrading Configuration

 Adhearsion 1.x had a fixed configuration system for internal configuration and a separate, YAML-based system for configuring components.
 In Adhearsion 2.0 we wanted to combine these concepts and make it much easier by keeping configuration in one self-documenting location.
-The first change you will notice is that "config/startup.rb" has become "config/adhearsion.rb".
+The first change you will notice is that `config/startup.rb` has become `config/adhearsion.rb`.
 The second thing you will notice is how short the default configuration is.
 The default configuration is the bare minimum needed to get you up and running.
 However there are many more configuration options available by default.
 In addition, plugins can register their own configuration variables within their own namespace and these configuration options will become visible as well.
-To see the full list of configuration options, simply type "rake config:show" within your application directory.
+To see the full list of configuration options, simply type `rake config:show` within your application directory.
 For more information on using configuration, see the [Configuration](/docs/config) page.

 ## Plugins are the new Components

 Adhearsion 1.x had a concept of a "component" which was intended to be reuseable, shareable functionality for Adhearsion.
-These components could be installed locally within the components/ directory or by installing a gem.
+These components could be installed locally within the `components/` directory or by installing a gem.
 However they had several limitations:

 * Configuration was tricky to manage and not always easily discoverable
 * Components had limited integration points, making plugin development frustrating